BrianENguyen/blog.brianenguyen.com/content/blog/starting-my-workout-journey.md

 because it doesn't bombard the user with ads.
 Aside from the annoying occasional popup that advertises its premium subscription, as well as a very confusing UI/UX, this is definitely an amazing app.
 It helps me easily track what I'm eating just by scanning the bar code of my ingredients.
 This would then add the food to my meal and the calories and macros I'm consuming for each meal.
-From this, this made me read food labels carefully when shopping for ingredients.
+This also made me read food labels carefully when shopping for ingredients.

 ## Changing My Workout